FuzzyGamesOn/phasmophobia_randomizer/README.md

-# phasmophobia_randomizer
+# Randomizer for the horror game Phasmophobia
-Randomizer to determine allowed equipment for use in Phasmophobia maps
+To use, download the project and double-click (or open in browser) the index.html file.
+Report any issues using the Issues tab at the top!